Santi-7/render_engine/README.md

 ```
 $ ray_trace -h
 Usage: ray_trace [OPTION]...
-If no options are specified, a default Cornell box with 64 indirect rays will be rendered and saved as cornell.ppm.
+If no options are specified, a default Cornell box with 100000 emitted photons and 500 nearest neighbours will be rendered and saved as cornell.ppm.

-Some images will not look good by default, in such cases use --gamma, to use a gamma correction of 2.2, or --clamp to limit color values to the maximum.
+The resulting images are clamped by default.
+If they don't look quite right try --noclamp to divide all colors by the maximum or --gamma to use a 2.2 gamma correction.

 Available options:
 	-h : Print this helpful text.
 	--res <WIDTHxHEIGHT> : Select a different resolution for the result image.
-	--indirect_steps <NUMBER> : Choose the number of indirect lighting steps to render images faster.
-0 to disable indirect lighting.
-	--indirect_rays <NUMBER> : Sets the number of indirect rays that will be used to render the image.
 	--clamp : Instead of dividing by the greatest color value in the image, all colors will be clamped.
 	--gamma : Instead of dividing by the greatest color value in the image, all colors will be gamma corrected and then clamped.
+	-p <INTEGER> : Emits INTEGER photons.
+The default value is 100,000.
+	-k <INTEGER> : When tracing rays search for the INTEGER nearest photons.
+The default value is 300.
 	-s [SCENE_NAME] : Selects the scene to render.

 Available scenes:
+	caustic
 	chess_texture
 	cornell
+	cornell_media
 	diamond_sphere
 	direct_vs_indirect
 	dragon